stevekerrick/GraphqlToTsql/docs/documentation.md

 }
 ```

-Note: You'll notice that `Join` won't work for tables that have a compound primary key.
+You'll notice that `Join` won't work for tables that have a compound primary key.
-If your database has compound keys, you'll need to use the `Calcuated Row` mapping.
+If your database has compound keys (or some other complicated relationship),
+you'll need to use the `Calcuated Row` mapping.

 ## Mapping to a Related Set

-If you are mapping a database table that has a foreign key to a related table, then you
+If you are mapping a database table to a child table with a one-to-many
-will likely want to express that relationship in your mapping.
+relationship, you will use

-Use the static method `Field.Set` to configure the relationship.
+the static method `Field.Set` to configure the relationship.

 ```csharp
 /// <summary>